 Mac OS Update

 The clean grey gradient, the centered Apple logo, and the polite progress bar instantly tell any Mac user that their evening plans just changed.
-This prank leans on that muscle memory and stretches it as far as your imagination wants.
+This simulator leans on that muscle memory and stretches it as far as your imagination wants.

 ✨ Why This Illusion Is So Convincing